-This savory Greek appetizer is usually made with a lot of butter and feta cheese, which is delicious but very salty.
-This recipe offers a lighter, heart-healthy alternative.
+This savory Greek appetizer is usually made with a lot of butter and a lot of feta cheese, which is delicious, but not really heart-healthy.
+Our just-as-delicious recipe offers a lighter, heart-healthier alternative!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - 1 small onion, minced

 - 1/3 cup crumbled reduced-fat feta cheese

 - 1/4 cup 1% cottage cheese